Historical Studies

 • Study options: Thesis / Report (MA); Dissertation (PhD)

-• Duration: 1-2 (MA) to 4-5 (PhD) years
+• Duration: 12-20 months (MA); 4-5 years (PhD)

 • Entry term: Fall

 Established in 1785, UNB has a long history of helping students interpret the past.
-Our history department’s graduate programs examine diverse narratives about societies, institutions and cultures to help make sense of the complex world in which we live today.
+Our historical studies department’s graduate programs examine diverse narratives about societies, institutions and cultures to help make sense of the complex world in which we live today.
 Students develop invaluable critical reading, professional writing and advanced analytical skills while exploring this endlessly fascinating discipline.
+UNB history graduates go on to find rewarding careers in archives, museums, cultural institutions, public service, the private sector and in tenured faculty positions at universities.
+Currently, the department has approximately 45 MA and PhD candidates.
+Our bi-campus program offers supervision at both the Fredericton campus and Saint John campus in a wide variety of fields.
+Through collaboration with faculty at other institutions, we offer a wide range of co-supervisory options tailored to your research needs.

 Research areas